almgong/CS217B-ndnSIM-Scratch/README.md

 This directory should be in: [...]/ndnSIM/ns-3/scratch

-Put all simulations (.cc) files in this directory and running ./waf should automatically build the simulation.
+./waf should automatically build the simulation.
 If you include the optimize flag then I think debugging wont show, so don't do that for testing purposes.

+Things to keep in mind:

+- All cpp source files should have the .cc extension (who knows why the compiler refuses to ackownledge .cpp).

+- for each SCENARIO, make a new directory under the [...]/scratch/ directory, such as ndn-prt-vanilla, and put all relevant .cc and .hpp files here.
+The compiler and linker treats this entire directory as ONE scenario, and thus, only one instance of a main function should be in here (across all files).

+- ./waf compiles and links everything as long as your follow the above

+- ./waf --run <scenario name (e.g. ndn-prt-vanilla) runs the scenario

 Check out ndnsim.net/2.1/examples/html for good examples, we probably can just do the 9 grid example, but with our own needs.